paul-norman/go-template-manager/BASICS.md

 {{ template "template_name" }}
 ```

-This renders the "template_name" template without any variables passed to it **(and it must not require any)**.
+This renders the "template_name" template without any variables passed to it **(and thus it must not require any)**.
 If the template requires some / all of the original input data it's possible to pass it through to the nested template.

 This renders the "template_name" template with ALL of the current context's data passed to it: